github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

         extractor: javascript

-     - All test packs
+     - All packs containing CodeQL tests
-     - The CodeQL language extractor to use when the CLI creates a database in the pack.
+     - The CodeQL language extractor to use when running the CodeQL tests in the pack.
 For more information about testing queries, see ":doc:`Testing custom queries <testing-custom-queries>`."
    * - ``tests``
      - .. code-block:: yaml

         tests: .

-     - Optional for test packs.
-Ignored for non-test packs.
+     - Optional for packs containing CodeQL tests.
+Ignored for packs without tests.
      - The path to a directory within the pack that contains tests, defined relative to the pack directory.
 Use ``.`` to specify the whole pack.
 Any queries in this directory are run as tests when ``test run`` is run with the ``--strict-test-discovery`` option.
 These queries are ignored by query suite definitions that use ``queries`` or ``qlpack`` instructions to ask for all queries in a particular pack.
 If this property is missing, then ``.`` is assumed.
    * - ``dbscheme``
      - .. code-block:: yaml